Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Metrics

-For probabilistic model, the set of positive predictions \({\mathcal P^+ \in \left\{ \mathcal P_{\theta_c}\right\}_{\theta_c}}\) depends on the choice of a confidence score threshold \(\theta_c\), thus we obtain a set of corresponding scores \( \{X_{\theta_c}\}_{\theta_c}\).
-To aggregate over several \(\theta_c\) values, in the object detection literature, the Average Precision metric is used.
-Authors of~\cite{DBLP:journals/corr/LinMBHPRDZ14} introduced performance metrics for object detection: \emph{Average Precision (AP)} at multiple IoU threshold values (0.50, 0.75, or a range), and with $AP_{\theta_J}$ being the main metric.

-For probabilistic models that output a confidence score \(c_k\) on each prediction \(k\) (that is, bounding box plus label), we can rank predictions in the increasing order of their confidence score.
-Let \(\big( c_{(k)} \big)_k\) be the ordered sequence.
-Thus, we can compute Precision and Recall, denoted as \fbox{\(P_{\theta_J}^{\theta_c}\)} and \fbox{\(R_{\theta_J}^{\theta_c}\)}, at confidence score \(\theta_c\) (where the positive predictions are elements from \(\mathcal P_{\theta_c}^+ \)) and at matching threshold \(\theta_J\).
-We obtain a list of pairs \(\Big( \big(P_{\theta_J}^{c_{(k)}}, R_{\theta_J}^{c_{(k)}}\big)\Big)_k\) that defines a \emph{Precision--Recall curve} where the horizontal coordinate is given by \(R\) and whose \(y\) values form a \emph{``staircase''} dictated by the values \(P_{\theta_J}(R)\) (see Section~\ref{sec:experiments}).
-We use the Scikit-learn library~\cite{Scikit} which computes \(AP_\theta\) instead of the Pascal VOC metric~\cite{everingham2010pascal} to account for the entire recall range, rather than focusing on specific recall threshold.
+\paragraph{Average precision} For probabilistic models, the set of positive predictions \({\mathcal P^+ \in \left\{ \mathcal P_{\theta_c}\right\}_{\theta_c}}\) depends on the choice of a confidence score threshold \(\theta_c\) and a IoU threshold $\theta_J$, thus we obtain a set of corresponding scores \( \{X_{\theta_c,\theta_J}\}_{\theta_c,\theta_J}\), where $X$ may denote Precision, Recall, etc. To aggregate over several \(\theta_c\) values, in the object detection literature, the Average Precision metric is used~\cite{DBLP:journals/corr/LinMBHPRDZ14}.
+The Average Precision at IoU threshold \(\theta_J\) is the area under the \emph{Precision--Recall curve} for a fixed $\theta_J$, varying $\theta_c$.
+By ranking predictions in the increasing order of their confidence score, we can compute Precision and Recall, at confidence score~\(\theta_c\) (where the positive predictions are elements from \(\mathcal P_{\theta_c}^+ \)) and at matching threshold \(\theta_J\), which leads to pairs of Precision--Recall (the curve).
+The benefit of the \(\mathit{AP}_{\theta_J}\) metric is to account for the entire recall range, not just a single recall threshold.
+We compute it using Scikit-learn~\cite{Scikit}.